mrpintime/Face-Liveness-TensorFlow/README.md

 ## Paper

 The paper detailing the approach implemented in this repository can be found on [arXiv](https://arxiv.org/pdf/1907.04047v1.pdf).
+The page of this task on [PapersWithCode](https://paperswithcode.com/paper/deep-pixel-wise-binary-supervision-for-face).
 ## Implementation

 The implementation is provided in TensorFlow, a popular deep learning framework.
 The codebase includes the necessary scripts to train, evaluate, and test the face anti-spoofing model using the deep pixel-wise binary supervision technique.